It was inevitable. Late Tuesday, Health Canada announced that it was suspending CannTrusts’ (TSX:TRST) license to grow and process marijuana.

 After months of uncertainty, and as new information came to light, the outcome was largely expected.
 Once one of the most trusted and respected companies in the industry, the company was caught breaking all kinds of rules.

 From illegal production to insider trading and recent reports of supplying cannabis to the black market, CannTrust has been hit with a litany of charges.
 As a result, Canadian stocks in the cannabis sector have all been hit hard.

 The suspension is notable as it is the most severe penalty imposed on a cannabis company to date.
 Under the terms of the suspension, it can cultivate and harvest existing crops, but new growth and production is off limits.
 As is the selling of cannabis.

-As per a company release “The notice constitutes a partial suspension of the company’s licence for standard cultivation and a full suspension of its licences for standard processing, medical sales, cannabis drugs and research”.
+As per a company release “The notice constitutes a partial suspension of the company’s license for standard cultivation and a full suspension of its licences for standard processing, medical sales, cannabis drugs and research”.

 Despite the negative news, CannTrust also pointed out that Health Canada left the door open for the company’s licenses to be reinstated if it met certain conditions.
 The company said all the right things, but it will be little comfort to investors.

 After the news broke, its share price plummeted and closed at an all-time low of $1.70 per share, down 15% on the day.
 Over the past year, CannTrust has lost 85% of its value.
 At this point, not a single retail investor is in the black.
 Anyone who has bought into the company post IPO is sitting on losses.